grepory/ragu/GETTING_STARTED.md

 6. **Missing dependencies**: If you encounter import errors, make sure all dependencies are installed with `pip install -r requirements.txt`.

 7. **Permission errors**: Ensure that the application has write permissions for the `chroma_db` directory.

+8. **Document upload errors**: If you see an error like "Failed to extract content from '[filename]'", the document might be in a format that can't be processed properly.
+Try the following:
+   - Check if the document is password-protected or encrypted
+   - Convert the document to a different format (e.g., from PDF to DOCX)
+   - For PDFs, ensure they contain actual text content and not just scanned images
+   - Try splitting large documents into smaller chunks before uploading

+9. **Embedding function errors**: If you see an error like "You must provide an embedding function to compute embeddings", ensure that you have properly configured your LLM provider settings in the .env file.
+The system uses embedding functions from your configured LLM provider (OpenAI or Ollama) and falls back to a default embedding function if neither is available.

 ### Getting Help